mumarm45/n26/README.md

-Project can run using following command.
+Project can run, use following command.

 mvn clean isntall